LightningJukeboxBot/LightningJukeboxBot/README.md

 *Our trust in DJ's has been broken, and we will make them obsolete!* ;)

 ## What we achieved:
 - We want the crowd to be the DJ.
-Our Jukebox Lightning Bot* makes this possible.
+Our **Jukebox Bot** makes this possible.
 Not only for Radiostations, but also for live events, venues, bars and pubs, businesess, you name it!
 - You want a three channel silent disco for your #bitcoin meetup, conference of festival?
 We got you covered!
 - It works very well for parties, pubs, or wherever else you want folks to have acces to a Lightning enabled Jukebox Bot. **GREAT FOR ORANGE PILLING FRENS & FAM!**